MeWe builds a bridge between government and business

 The idea is to make it easier for everyday employees and management to run compliance checks and distribute that information to local and state oversight agencies.

 MeWe makes money from both companies and governments.
-New York is already a key customer, as are the fast-casual TGIFridays restaurant chain and Walmart.
+New York is already a key customer, as are the fast-casual TGI Fridays restaurant chain and Walmart.
 And MeWe is also in discussions with two large fast-food franchises to be the system of record for their food-safety compliance and oversight efforts internationally.

 Given the current laxity of government oversight at the federal level, Suri takes great pains to underscore the fact that the company focuses on local and state regulatory agencies (which these days are far more eagle-eyed in their oversight than their federal counterparts).

-Beyond retail and fast food Suri looks ahead to the day when regulatory bodies will begin taking a closer look at the vendors in sharing economy marketplaces.
+Beyond retail and fast food, Suri looks ahead to the day when regulatory bodies will begin taking a closer look at the vendors in sharing-economy marketplaces.

-While Airbnb may not own real estate, the day could require standards that hosts would have to comply with.
+While Airbnb may not own real estate, the day could require standards with which hosts would have to comply.
 In that instance, a service like MeWe’s CoInspect product could prove to be very handy.

 “As industries start to see these laws coming out, they’re starting to see a way to get ahead of them,” Suri said.
 “Us.”Featured Image: relif/Getty Images